jborean93/pypsrp/README.md

 * Certificate
 * NTLM

-To add full support for Negotiate/Kerberos and CredSSP, optional libraries can be installed.
+It also supports `Negotiate/Kerberos`, and `CredSSP` but require extra libraries to be isntalled.

 ## Requirements